Dreamfarer/CAMTRACKAI/README.md

 You will need these following utilities/devices:

 * [Dynamixel Rx-64](http://www.robotis.us/dynamixel-rx-64-hn05-n101/) (x2) - These are the motors we used.
 But you can use any Robotis Dynamixel motor.
-They are used to turn the camera.
-* [Robotis USB2Dynamixel Adapter](https://www.trossenrobotics.com/robotis-bioloid-usb2dynamixel.aspx) - It is used to communicate with the motors.
+* [Robotis USB2Dynamixel Adapter](https://www.trossenrobotics.com/robotis-bioloid-usb2dynamixel.aspx) - It is used to communicate with the Dynamixel motors.
 * [Raspberry Pi Camera Module](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera) - Our camera, the Pi Cam.
 But any webcam will work fine.
-* [Raspberry Pi 4 Model B](https://www.pishop.us/product/raspberry-pi-4-model-b-4gb/) - The computer we used.
+* [Raspberry Pi 4 Model B](https://www.pishop.us/product/raspberry-pi-4-model-b-4gb/) - The computer we used as server.
 But you can use any computer with any Linux distro.

 You will need the following libraries/packages to compile this code: